revenue - Home page(888) 815-0802

 As the call travels through the network, the terminating carrier validates the certificate using SHAKEN protocols.
 If the signature is valid, the carrier confirms that the number has not been spoofed.

-The verification result is then used by the terminating carrier to determine how the call should be handled, including:
+The verification result is then used by the terminating carrier to determine how the call should be handled, including normal delivery, displaying a verification indicator, applying spam risk labeling, or blocking the call entirely.

 STIR/SHAKEN functions only across IP-based networks.
 It does not fully apply to legacy TDM infrastructure, which is why industry migration to IP telephony has been critical for implementation.